 - School can be expensive

 So then traveling abroad to learn English can be REALLY expensive, but here at ESL Explorer we have a few tips and ideas that may help cut down on some of the costs.

-The first tip we would suggest is to look for “Last Minute Deals” – which are seat sales and special offers for various programs and courses (TOEFL, IELTS, Cambridge FCE) that you may want to study.
+The first tip we would suggest is to look for “Last Minute Promotions” – which are seat sales and special offers for various programs and courses (TOEFL, IELTS, Cambridge FCE) that you may want to study.
 How does this all work?
 In the upcoming days before the start of a study program, sometimes schools have unsold seats available in their classrooms.
 To fill these seats quickly, they offer them at a reduced price.
 ESL Explorer can help match students looking to save money on their language studies with schools that want to fill as many spots in their courses as possible.
 Find out more information on how to save money on English language courses in Vancouver.

 While we can help you get the ball rolling by booking your English courses, it’s also important for you to investigate the cost of living in the city you wish to go to; again ESL Explorer is here to help!
 We have rounded up the ten most popular destinations for students and have broken down the average cost of living, accommodations, and tuition for students.

 Australian cities topped the list as the most expensive places to study abroad, followed shortly by British, American, and Canadian cities.
 Unfortunately the vast majority of popular English study destinations are on the higher end of this scale, which doesn’t make it any easier for students wanting to study abroad.